8 biggest risks of fixed-income investing

 Fixed-income investors pay special attention to inflation because it can eat into the return they ultimately earn.
 A bond yielding 2 percent will leave investors worse off if inflation is running at 3 percent or higher.
 Inflation expectations generally get baked into interest rate levels, but perceptions can change quickly and send rates higher or lower.

 Falling interest rates have provided a tailwind to bond prices for decades.
 In 1981, investors in a 10-year U.S. Treasury bond received a yield of almost 16 percent.
-Forty years later, that yield has fallen to less than 1.5 percent.
-But some are warning that the golden days for bond investors are behind us.
+Forty years later, that yield is just a small fraction of what it had been, and some market watchers are warning that the golden days for bond investors are behind us.

 6. Interest rate risk